bonsairobo/building-blocks/README.md

   - generating height maps from fractal noise
 - pathfinding

-It may be more enlightening to enumerate some things which are NOT in scope:

-- core game engine functionality
-  - voxel shaders
-  - any direct interaction with a 3D rendering API
-  - character controllers
-- scientifically precise volumetric algorithms

 ## Learning

 The current best way to learn about the library is to read the documentation.